chckn9/calculator/README.md

 A simple calculator project:

 * It is still very buggy and can only perform very basic functions
+* This is mainly to practice my JavaScript so the code is rather messy

 Issues:
 - Doesn't support leading negative numbers